Speech4health/ICASSP2022_SC-5/handson.md

 <h2> Hands-On Session </h2>

-<p><span style="font-size: 18px;">The hands-on session will include a detailed walk through of training ASR for dysarthria speech recognition.
+<p><span style="font-size: 18px;">The hands-on session will include a detailed walk through of training ASR for dysarthric speech recognition.
 The goal is to provide attendees clear steps in using ASR toolkits for speech recognition in health, taking dysarthria as a case study.</span>

 <br>
 <br>